 3. In-car retail innovation – mobility meets commerce

-This region is setting global benchmark for in-car retail innovation.
-Japanese and Chinese automakers and tech giants are merging mobility and commerce and are transforming vehicles into interactive shopping platforms.
-Several major automakers collaborate with online platforms enables drivers to order food and other items while on the move, offering real-time promotions based on location and preferences.
-All of this with transactions secured via in-car payment.
+This region is setting the global benchmark for in-car retail innovation.
+Japanese, Chinese automakers and tech giants are merging mobility and commerce and are transforming vehicles into interactive shopping platforms.
+Several major automakers collaborate with online platforms enabling drivers to order food and other items while on the move, offering real-time promotions based on location and preferences.
+All purchases are completed seamlessly through secure in-car payment.

 Another automaker's alliance with a top e-commerce company allows drivers to shop, book services, and redeem loyalty points directly from their dashboard.